 What is bankruptcy and how you can avoid it.
-What exactly bankruptcy involves, how you can survive and if there are any advantages to declare yourself bankrupt.
+What exactly bankruptcy involves, how you can survive and if there are any advantages to declaring yourself bankrupt.
+Pros and cons of bankruptcies UK.

 When you hear the word “bankruptcy” it might give you chills, but there are some advantages too that can help you deal with the debt without selling your soul.